 Rock Climbing 101 with the "world's best rock climber", Chris Sharma, for Esquire Malaysia's Manual section

 RESEARCHING & FACT-CHECKINGMy experience has been in historical and legal research (not surprising since these were the subjects I studied at university), but I'm also open to research on human rights, travel and development, cultural and social issues, or even the most arcane of queries.
 Any opportunity to learn something new about the world is always welcome.

 1. Assisted in the research for Road to Nationhood [preview]: a two-part historical documentary on Malaysia's road to independence spanning the Japanese Occupation in the 1940s to the separation of Singapore in the 1960s, produced by Rack Focus Films in Kuala Lumpur.
-Part one is slated for broadcast on the History Asia channel in 2016.
+Part one was broadcast on History Asia in September 2016.

 2. Assisted in the research for an as-yet-untitled feature film set during the Japanese invasion of Malaya in World War Two, focusing on the Malayan Volunteer Air Force and the British and Japanese military forces.
 2016.

 3. Assisted in researching a background paper outlining the UK's approach to anti-terror legislation for the Malaysian Bar Council Human Rights Committee, to provide a comparative analysis for the Malaysian government.
 2010-11.